darwinia-network/darwinia-messages-sol/Finality Proof of GRANDPA BEEFY Light Client.md

 We can reduce the required number of signatures to reduce the amount of data.

 First, we assume that less than 1/3 members in the authority set are dishonest.
 We can randomly sample 1/3 of the verifier's signatures; the light client can be confident that the state is valid if all the sampled signatures are the same.
+Here, 1/3 is the estimated result, and we actually use the selection of K and MIN_SUPPORT values to estimate the desired attack cost.

 ### Steps of Verification